Primis1/Obsidian-Vault/finance/Analysis/Business economics/Competitive analysis/Competitive Advantage & Risk.md

 - ##### Barriers of entry which protect ==growth== - there maybe a barrier, but there are no growth.
 KO hasn't grown for decade behind their massive barriers.
 	- **Barrier are made for decline protection, but not for growth production**

+- Efficient scale - efficiently consolidated industry players in which don't fight for margins.
+Through high capital investments - entry is pointless
 ### Management - with size, influence of management decreases